-Creaction will help you determine and decide that if the apples are not sufficiently good quality it might be better to make them into cider than sell as apples.
+Creaction will help you determine and decide that if the apples are not sufficiently good quality whether it might be better to make them into cider than sell them as apples.
 But you need a lot of equipment, bottles, etc. Even if you sell just apples, you need a lorry and a customer.

 The criticism of the old project management methods is the dogma of sticking to the plan (in the face of failure). i.e. if you decided absolutely on selling apples and the apple crop turns out to be rubbish, you might not divert your efforts into making cider, just remark that the plan failed because you sold very few apples.

 PDCA is one of the best project management methods because there is an element of planning, of fixing objectives.
 Creaction seems to assume that the choice of what to do is completely obvious.
 There needs to be some analysis of your situation and the market to determine your objectives and where you will focus your energies.